Lehigh Valley American Regions Math League team

 Team members and coaches stay in a dormitory at Penn State, with two people in each room.
 There are separate dormitories for boys and girls.
 We arrive at Penn State about 4:30 Friday afternoon.
 After registering, students go to their rooms to get rid of their belongings, and then the entire team and coaches will meet and walk downtown together and then break up into groups to go to dinner, which is in any of the many student-oriented restaurants along the street which adjoins Penn State's campus.
 It is more than a 1/2 mile walk from the dorm to these restaurants.
 There are hundreds of ARML participants going to these restaurants that evening.
 An ARML team member will need perhaps $5 for this dinner and $5 for a traditional stop for fast food on the way home.

 After dinner, ARML students go back to the dorm and usually play cards or frisbee.
 There is also a math lecture at 8:00, which many of our team members have enjoyed in the past.
 Another activity is the ARML Song Contest, which takes place at 9:30 PM Friday.
 Teams will have prepared songs about ARML or Math, usually to the tune of some pop song.
 The Lehigh Valley entry won the Song Contest in 2010 and 2011.
 You can view both.
-Jillian is organizing this year's effort, with rehearsals 15 minutes prior to each ARML practice.
+Often one of our students organizes a song group with practices prior to our ARML practices.

 We require that our students be in their own rooms, quiet with lights out, by 11:00.
 It is imperative that students obey the 11:00 curfew.
 Students should be well aware of the importance of a good night's sleep.